RuihaoQiu/RuihaoQiu.github.io/CV/CV.md

   - **Astrohack**

-    *Use deep learning method to determine the total stellar mass of a galaxy, training with 100,000 images of galaxy on GPUs.*
+    *Applied deep learning (CNN) and autoencoder to determineand predict the mass of galaxies from images, the model was trained with100,000 images of galaxy on GPUs.*

   - **Denguehack**